Hanns Martin Schleyer: Early life

+Involvement in the Nazi Party

-Schleyer began studying law at the University of Heidelberg in 1933, where he joined the Corps Suevia, a student fraternity.
-In 1939 he obtained a doctorate at the University of Innsbruck.
-Early in his life he became a follower of National Socialism.
-After a stint in the Hitler Youth, the youth organization of the National Socialist Party, he joined the SS on 1 July 1933, SS number Nr.
-221.714, and was an SS Untersturmführer (Second Lieutenant).
-During his studies he was engaged in the Nazi student movement.
+Early in his life, he became a follower of National Socialism.
+On 1 March 1931, Schleyer became a member of the Hitler Youth, the youth organization of the National Socialist Party.
+On 1 July 1933, he joined the SS (SS number 221.714), eventually reaching the rank of Untersturmführer (Second Lieutenant) in 1945.
+During his studies, he was engaged in the Nazi student movement.
 One of his mentors at this time was the student leader Gustav Adolf Scheel.